seanhig/spa-stack/README.md

 __The General Store__ end-to-end practically demonstrates the following concepts:

-- OAuth2 OpenID Connect Authentication w/ SPA Front End
+- OpenID Connect (OIDC) Authentication w/ SPA Front End
 - RDBMS Persistence via declarative ORM in the API layer
 - Decoupling high volume intake sources using Apache Kafka and messaging.
 - The use of AVRO Serde for intake, and Iceberg Serde for upsertable data lake